 The World Economic Crisis: A Marxist Analysis—Part 3

 22 December 2008

 The following is the third part of a lecture delivered by Nick Beams, national secretary of the Socialist Equality Party (Australia) and a member of the International Editorial Board of the World Socialist Web Site, to audiences in Perth, Melbourne and Sydney in November and December, 2008.
 Part 1 and Part 2 were published on December 19 and 20, respectively.
-Subsequent parts will be published this week.
+Parts 4 and 5 will be published this week.

 The violent economic contraction, to which Marx refers, was described in the infamous advice provided to US President Herbert Hoover in 1931 by his Treasury Secretary Andrew Mellon: "Liquidate labour, liquidate stocks, liquidate the farmers, liquidate real estate.
 Purge the rottenness out of the system.
 High costs of living and high living will come down.
 People will work harder, live a more moral life.
 Values will be adjusted, and enterprising people will pick up the wrecks from less competent people."